 We are proud to be one of the nation's first Joint Commission-certified centers for lung volume reduction surgery (LVRS).
 Our LVRS program was awarded this Certificate of Distinction by the Joint Commission on Accreditation of Healthcare Organizations for safety and quality of care.

 The Temple Lung Center is home to one of the nation's most experienced LVRS programs.
 We have treated hundreds of patients with this pulmonary surgery and we participated in the landmark National Emphysema Treatment Trial (NETT), which proved that LVRS definitely helps some patients with severe emphysema.
 Based on our long experience and good results with LVRS, Temple is now one of the few Medicare-qualified sites for this special procedure.

-What Are the Risks & Benefits of LVRS?
+What Are the Risks and Benefits of LVRS?

 Since LVRS is major surgery, some temporary pain and discomfort is involved and the risks are very real.
 Over the long term, survival improves, but there is a risk of death due to surgery.
-In one large national study, the overall risk of death in the three months after surgery was 3%.
+In one large national study, the overall risk of death in the 3 months after surgery was 3%.
 The main complication after surgery is an air leak.
 Other possible complications include infections at the incision site; fever; pneumonia; rapid/irregular heartbeat or heart attack.

 After LVRS, most patients breathe more easily and lose that frightening feeling of being unable to take a full deep breath.
 Patients usually can walk farther and faster than before the surgery.
 In general, they have a better quality of life.